502107/Bioinformatics_Py-Scripts/README.md

 - `UpsetPlot/`: Tools for creating UpSet plots
 - `fix-marple-genes/`: Scripts for fixing gene annotations
 - `search_for_old_genes/`: Tools for finding genes from one genome assembly in another
+- `CheckPrimerOffTargets/`: Search for off targets of primer pairs in reference sequence

 ## Main Tools and Usage